SeqWare/seqware_whitestar/README.md

         chmod a+w datastore

-3. Run container and login with the following (while persisting workflow run directories to datastore)
+3. Run container and login with the following (while persisting workflow run directories to datastore).

         docker run --rm -h master -t -v `pwd`/datastore:/datastore  -i seqware_1.1.0-alpha.6

-4. Run the HelloWorld (sample) workflow with
+4. You should now be inside the running container.
+Run the HelloWorld (sample) workflow with

         seqware bundle launch --dir ~/provisioned-bundles/Workflow_Bundle_HelloWorld_1.0-SNAPSHOT_SeqWare_1.1.0-alpha.6/ --no-metadata

+5. Exit the container

+        exit

 ## Saving the image